Kadam-Suraj/OneMovie/README.md

 # OneMovie
-OneMovie is a web application built using React, TypeScript, Tailwind CSS, and Sanity CMS.
+OneMovie is a web application built on Vite using React, TypeScript, Tailwind CSS, and Sanity CMS.
 It allows users to explore a collection of sci-fi movies, view details about each movie, and search for movies based on various criteria.

 ## Features
 View a curated collection of sci-fi movies.